Stellanis/Spotiflow/README.md

 -   **Plex-Ready Organization**: Automatically sorts files into `Artist/Album/Song.mp3`.
 -   **Metadata Injection**: Embeds correct Artist, Title, and Album tags (ignoring messy YouTube titles).
 -   **Modern UI**: Beautiful, responsive dashboard built with React, Vite, and Tailwind CSS v4.
+-   **Concert Explorations**: Find upcoming concerts for your favorite artists with advanced filtering (Top 50, Location, Global).
+-   **Concert Reminders**: Set reminders for specific concerts and view them in a dedicated list.
+-   **Playlist Analytics**: "Nerdy Attributes" (Hipster Index, Mood Analysis), reordering, and deep customization for playlists.
--   **Theming**: Fully customizable with Light/Dark modes and multiple color themes (Violet, Blue, Green, Orange, Red, Slate).
+-   **Theming**: Fully customizable with a focus on a sleek Dark Mode experience.
 -   **Library Management**: View your downloaded collection, search for tracks, and manually trigger downloads.
 -   **Undownloaded View**: Quickly see which scrobbles haven't been downloaded yet, search them, and queue them all with one click.
 -   **Job Management**: Monitor active and pending downloads in real-time with a dedicated Jobs page.
--   **Advanced Statistics**: Visualize your listening habits with top tracks, activity charts, and more.
+-   **Advanced Statistics**: Visualize your listening habits with top tracks, activity charts, listening streaks, and more.
--   **Playlists**: Create and manage playlists from your downloaded library.
 -   **Interactive Tutorial**: A built-in guide to help you get started and configure your API keys on the first run.
 -   **Dockerized**: Easy deployment on local machines or NAS (Synology, Unraid, etc.).